Vauxoo/addons-vauxoo/stock_allow_past_date/README.rst

 This module add the functionality to let to validate a picking with a past date and generate the move/quant with the past date instead the current date.
 It is considered as an stock module's bugfix.
+This module by it self do not change the way that picking is created, just add a workaround that can be manage with a key in context to let to create the picking in a past date.

+This module is not for final user use, is more like a tool to be use for another modules (that take this module as dependency) to let then create picking and quants in past date.
+This is mostly used when creating historical data demo.
+And is not needed for regular creating picking purpose.

+What do you need to create picking/quant in a past date:

+#.
+Create the demo data of the picking and move.
+You need to set the ``date``
-The field ``date`` need to be set in the picking and also in the move to re-used and set it to the quant.
+   field in both records.
+This field is the one re-used to set it in the quant.
+#.
+You need to call the picking methods with a prefix context activating the
+   "Allow Past Date" mode.
+For this just add the ``with_context({'allow_past_date_quants': True})``.
+This is required to be use in the call of the ``action_confirm()``, ``do_transfer()``, ``action_done()`` picking methods and whatever other method that influence in the quant creation and validation.

 TODO
 ====